Sausage-Stuffed Steak Rolls (London Broil Pinwheels)

 Ingredients and Substitutions

-• CORNSTARCH: Flour can replace cornstarch for gravy, but you might need to use a bit more flour.
+CORNSTARCH: Flour can replace cornstarch for gravy, but you may need a bit more flour.

 Step-by-Step Instruction